Plenyx/PlenBotLogUploader/README.md

 * Twitch integration
   * pinging links to Twitch chat with customisable messages
   * custom name for the Twitch chat bot, otherwise "gw2loguploader" is being used
+* Set up advanced log conditions using Teams system
+  * Limit Discord Webhooks and bots to specific players in a group
+    * Statics, commanders and friends...
 * Aleeva & GW2Bot integration
 * update reminder & automatic update install
 * arcdps auto-updater and plugin manager

 ## Future updates
 I plan to finish the following features:
-* *adding additional features based on feedback*
+* *adding additional features based on your feedback*
   * I am always looking to provide more features to the users, if you have any ideas of how to improve the uploader, don't be afraid to contact me directly.

 ## Remote server ping
-Remote server ping allows you to send log data to a custom server.
+Remote server ping allows you to send log data to a custom REST server.

-If you wish to create your own server, follow the [remote server readme](https://github.com/HardstuckGuild/PlenBotLogUploader/blob/master/remote-server/README.md).
+If you wish to use your own REST server, follow the [remote server readme](https://github.com/HardstuckGuild/PlenBotLogUploader/blob/main/remote-server/README.md).